ranjit-engineering-lab/distributed-event-platform/docs/adr/002-transactional-outbox.md

 ## Implementation

-See `shared/outbox/relay.js` for the polling relay.
+See `com.platform.shared.outbox.OutboxRelayService` for the polling relay.
-See `appendToOutbox()` helper for usage inside transactions.